cedriking/is.js/README.md

 isLeapYear()
 isValid()
 /*
-Some date functions have been changed to receive an optional Date to compare : isPast( date ) isFuture( date )
+Some date functions have been changed in v1.3 to receive an optional Date to compare example:
-Example:

 var d2 = new Date();
 d.isPast( d2 ); // d is past of d2, true
 d.isFuture( d2 ); // d is future of d2, false